hansb001/20MinuteCognitveApp/README.md

 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.

-## Step two Add Watson Tone Analyzer service
+## Step two: Add Watson Tone Analyzer service

-When the application is started, click on connections in the left menu Click connect new
+When the application is started, click on connections in the left menu

+2. Click connect new
-Click on Watson ( on the left)
+2. Click on Watson (on the left)
-Click tone analyser
+2. Click tone analyzer
-Click create
+2. Click create
-Now the tone analyser service is beingadde to the application so that we can use it in Node-RED.
+ Now the tone analyser service is being added to the application, so that we can use it in Node-RED.
-Click restage
+2. Click restage
  The application will be restarted

-When finished click on the vie app which opens up your Node-RED application.
+When finished click on the **View app** which opens up your Node-RED application.

-## Step 3 Build your application
+## Step three: Build your application

 Now it is time to build your application by dragging dropping nodes to the canvas.
 Every node has it’s own functionality and parameters.
 We start with a twitter in node, drag and drop it to the canvas